DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 This stage also serves as a guide for local development, and care is taken to ensure all pipeline actions within this stage are repeatable locally.

 This stage is ran on every merge request event, and is a requirement for merging.

+### Package

+This stage is triggered when a protected tag is created.
+It is responsible for populating the image list, packaging repos, preping release, publishing to the s3 bucket, and pulling release notes from the changelog.

+### Release

+Upon successful completion of the package stage this release stage will use those artifacts and run the gitlab release-cli utility to publish the release.

 ## Infrastructure Testing Pipeline Stages